Mrs Jenkins (Y6) 2023 - 2024

 Children in Year 6 will be learning objectives from The National Curriculum.
 We will be trying to cover objectives in most areas of the Maths curriculum to prepare children for the end year SATs tests.
 You can find these objectives on the curriculum overview for parents attached to this page.

 We will be studying 2 science areas from the Year 6 curriculum this term.
 These are and 'Living things and their habitats', 'Electricity' and 'Renewable energy'.
 Again, all the information you need is on the Curriculum information for parents attached to this page.

-This term we will be following the Chester Disocean planning to complete units of work in the theses of: Discipleship and Hinduism.
+This term we will be following the Chester Disocean planning to complete units of work in the units: 'God' and 'Kingdom of God'

-PE is every Monday and every other Tuesday afternoon.
+PE is every Tuesday afternoon and every other Monday afternoon.
 Children should come to school on those days in their PE kits.
 Children should have the correct PE kit of dark shorts and a coloured school T-Shirt to match their team.
-A tracksuit is allowed for outdoor PE in colder weather and this includes the school hoodie (hooides must only be worn on PE days).
+A tracksuit is allowed for outdoor PE in colder weather and this includes the school hoodie (hoodies must only be worn on PE days).
 The correct footwear must also be worn.
 Girls must tie their hair back and remove or cover earrings.

 The children will complete learning challenges in:

 Geography: To understand more about the human and physical geography of The UK.
 Challenge: To present information about a city in the UK that was bombed during World War 2.

-Design Technology: To design and make a working light showing a good understanding of circuits.
+Design Technology: To design and make a hand controlled puppet using sewing techniques.

-Computing - Digital Literacy: To learn how to use Microsoft Publisher and create a document about an Asian animal.
+Computing: Digital Literacy: To learn how to use Microsoft Powerpoint to create a short film showcasing our school.